dotStryhn/ARMTemplates/Microsoft.Network/dnsZones/SRV/v1.0/README.md

 #### dnsZone

-The DNS Zone you want to create the SRV record in, ie.: yourdomain.com
+The DNS Zone, in which you want to create the SRV Record

 #### srvName